-Join Steve Caplin for an in-depth discussion in this video Tidying up, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Tidying up, part of Photoshop: Creating Perspective.

 We've removed the perspective view from this picture and squared it up. …All we have to do now is to get rid of that remaining glare, and we can use …several techniques to do that.
 First, I want to get rid of all these …grid lines that we added earlier.
 Just they're just going to get in the way. …I'm confused here.
 Let's Zoom in. …So there are several ways we could approach this as I say. …We could, for example, Clone out things like this vertical stripe.…

 Let's try that.
 First, making a new layer, which we'll …call Patch, then we switch to the Clone tool. …We need to check that Sample All Layers is checked. …Now when we Clone, it'll sample not only the current layer, but the layers below …as well.
 So we can sample the edge of this frame, …left to the right of the obstruction.
 And we can now go on top of it and Clone …that out.
 Now you can see I happen to line this …perfectly correctly, and that's often hard to do with the Clone tool.…

 But because we've added this patch in a new layer, it's very easy with the Move …